Squagward/slate-1/source/index.html.md

 ```

 The base of ct.js imports are "Triggers".
 These are events that get fired when a certain action happens in game,
 like a sound is played, or chat message is received.
-A full list of these is at the <a href="#triggers">bottom of the page</a>.
+A full list of these is at the [bottom of the page](#triggers).

 So, we want to start of by listening to one of these, let's start with one of the simplest, WorldLoad.